alexshi126/LuaRT-Studio/README.md

 ## Features

 LuaRT Studio is a Windows IDE to develop Lua desktop or console applications, based on the LuaRT interpreter.
-LuaRT Studio can also be used to develop standard Lua applications based on latest Lua 5.4.6 VM seamlessly.
+LuaRT Studio can also be used to develop standard Lua applications based on latest Lua 5.4.6 VM.

 * Small and portable Lua 5.4.6 IDE for Windows for x86 and x64
 * Based on ZeroBrane Studio, from Paul Kulchenko